Executive Pension V PRSA Alternative

-If you’re a company owner/director and want your company to pay pension contributions on your behalf, then an Executive Pension Plan, (EPP) which must now be set up as a Master Trust, should be carefully considered against a PRSA alternative.
+If you’re a company owner/director and want your company to start paying pension contributions on your behalf, then an Executive Pension Plan, which must now be set up as a Master Trust, (Executive – Master Trust) should be carefully considered against a PRSA alternative.

 The reason that a PRSA is now viable option for company director pension funding, is due to the significant changes made in the Finance Act 2022, which became law in January 2023.